Biggest Cybersecurity Mistakes by Small Companies

 People reuse passwords 64% of the time.

-Encourage the use of strong, unique passwords.
-Consider implementing multi-factor authentication (MFA) wherever possible.
+Encourage the use of strong, unique passwords, along with implementing multi-factor authentication (MFA) wherever possible.
 This adds an invaluable extra layer of security and again, is easier to implement than you think, and costs nothing!
-It’s a no brainer!

 4. Ignoring Software Updates